Micholms/Graphormer_IR_user_friendly/README.md

 It is also possible to predict from file without the interactive script by:

-    cd graphormer/evaulate
+    cd graphormer/evaluate
     bash predict_quick.sh  <MODEL-DIR> <DATA>

 where <MODEL-DIR> are the FOLDER for the model to predict with, and <DATA> the path to the data to predict with.
 The data file should be ordered as the example _SMILES_to_predict.csv_

 The prediction result will be saved in a file called pred_result.csv.
-Furhtermore, the plotted spectrum will appear (can be saved manually)
+Furthermore, the plotted spectrum will appear (can be saved manually).